Homosexuality in ancient Greece: In the military

 Homer's Nestor was not well skilled in ordering an army when he advised the Greeks to rank tribe and tribe...he should have joined lovers and their beloved.
 For men of the same tribe little value one another when dangers press; but a band cemented by friendship grounded upon love is never to be broken.

 These bonds, reflected in episodes from Greek mythology, such as the heroic relationship between Achilles and Patroclus in the Iliad, were thought to boost morale as well as bravery due to the desire to impress and protect their lover.
-Such relationships were documented by many Greek historians and in philosophical discourses, as well as in offhand remarks such as Philip II of Macedon's recorded by Plutarch demonstrates:
+Such relationships were documented by many Greek historians and in philosophical discourses, as Plutarch demonstrates:

 It is not only the most warlike peoples, the Boeotians, Spartans, and Cretans, who are the most susceptible to this kind of love but also the greatest heroes of old: Meleager, Achilles, Aristomenes, Cimon, and Epaminondas.

 During the Lelantine War between the Eretrians and the Chalcidians, before a decisive battle the Chalcidians called for the aid of a warrior named Cleomachus (glorious warrior).
 He answered their request, bringing his lover to watch.
 Leading the charge against the Eretrians he brought the Chalcidians to victory at the cost of his own life.
 The Chalcidians erected a tomb for him in the marketplace in gratitude.